 A good test plan should include the schedule for all necessary testing activities in order to control your team testing time.
 It also should define the roles of every team member so that everyone is clear about what is required of them.
 There’s no universal way of creating a test plan because it depends on the processes, standards, and test management tools implemented in the company.
 Some key guidelines for making the test plan more effective:

-Update a test plan: it’s a live document that must be frequently updated on an on-demand basis.
+Update consistently.
+It is a live document that must be frequently updated on an on-demand basis.

-Share a test plan with your stakeholders: it will give them information about your testing processes.
+Share to stakeholders.
+It will give them information about your testing processes.
 The quality of your test plan will represent the quality of the testing your team will to perform.

 Test case is one of the key instruments used by testers, so preparation of effective test cases is an integral part of software testing improvements.
 Use the following practices to write effective test cases: